linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 Yes, you can conditionally hide any Gutenberg block using any of the conditions types.

+= Does Conditional Blocks work for block widgets? =

+Yes, you can use Conditional Blocks with Widget areas and sidebars using the new Widget Editor in WordPress 5.8+.

+= Can I add custom conditions for my content? =

+You can use Conditional Blocks Pro and the [PHP logic condition](https://conditionalblocks.com/docs/conditions/php-logic/) to create custom visibility conditions for blocks.

+= How do I request a feature? =

+We are happy to hear about your ideas!
+Reach out to us via [support](https://conditionalblocks.com/support/)

 == Screenshots ==

 1. How to customize WordPress visibility with Conditonal Blocks.